bgx4k3p/lens/src/posts/2023-04-07-linux-awx-microk8s-ubuntu.md

 title: 'Launch Your Ansible Automation Hub: Install AWX on Ubuntu with MicroK8s'
 excerpt: 'Unlock Ansible automation with AWX!
 This step-by-step guide shows you how to install AWX Tower on Ubuntu Server using MicroK8s and Helm for powerful, free automation.'
 image: ~/assets/images/awx-large.png
-category: Tutorial
+category: Automation
-tags: [Linux, AWX, Ansible, Kubernetes, Helm, MicroK8s, Automation, DevOps, IaC]
+tags: [Linux, AWX, Ansible, Kubernetes, Helm, MicroK8s, Automation, DevOps, IaC, Automation]
 ---

 ## Empower Your Automation with AWX